garden-io/garden/examples/tls-and-dns/README.md

 # Conclusions

 - We adopted Garden as our automation tool of choice to streamline and automate our manual processes.
-- Deployed cert-manager and external-dns Kubernetes add-ons to automate the management and issuance of TLS certificates and enable dynamic DNS provisioning.
+- We deployed cert-manager and external-dns Kubernetes Helm charts to automate the management and issuance of TLS certificates and enable dynamic DNS provisioning.
 - By deploying these two tools, we have significantly reduced manual effort and improved the security and reliability of their infrastructure.
 - The project structure, prerequisites, setup, and usage were explained in detail in this post.
-- Overall, with Garden and Kubernetes add-ons, it is possible to automate and simplify complex processes and increase efficiency in managing infrastructure.
+- With Garden and Helm charts, it is possible to automate and simplify complex processes and improve efficiency when managing infrastructure.

 ## Common errors

-1. If you get an error saying `Cannot find Secret production-cert-wildcard` or the staging-one.
+- If you get an error saying `Cannot find Secret production-cert-wildcard` or `... staging-cert-wildcard`.
 <img src="https://res.cloudinary.com/djp21wtxm/image/upload/v1676838717/i1600x1008-2liOMXuT3a87_rajfex.png" alt="" />
   - Make sure you deployed your frontend service to the `default` namespace, to make things easier for us we deployed the service there as the secrets live there.
 - Your certificates might not be ready or deployed, you can deploy only the prerequisites by using the following command: `garden deploy --env=prod external-dns,cert-manager,cluster-issuers --yes`
-- After checking that your certificate is there and you are deploying your service to the default namespace you can trigger a deployment again an it should work as expected this time. `garden deploy --env=prod --yes`
+  - After checking that your certificate is available and you are deploying your service to the default namespace you can trigger a deployment again to resolve with `garden deploy --env=prod --yes`.